wilkinsonlab/SCOFF/README.md

 ## Basic Usage ##
-A brief description and instructions for how and in which order to run the different SemSubWf scripts.
+A brief description and instructions for how and in which order to run the different SCOFF scripts.
 More details are available in the code comments of each script.

 ### Step 1: Automatic annotation of bioinformatics workflows with biomedical ontologies ###